Date: March 13, 1885

 There was also a note written by Lillian Madison, dated March 14, the day after the murder.
 It was asserted that Cluverius had her write this to provide him an alibi—he was back at his home in Centreville on the 14th.

 The relatives of Thomas Cluverius paid for the best attorneys available.
 They focused on their client’s character and on the likelihood that Lillian had committed suicide.
 Though much testimony focused on the time that Thomas and Lillian were both sleeping at the Walker’s house, very little was said in court about Lillian’s behavior or her association with other men.
 It was as if the attorneys and press of Richmond had an unspoken agreement not to tarnish the reputation of a young woman.
-The situation would have been much different had the case been tried in the north in the 1880s.

 Verdict: Guilty of murder